 Larger fluorescent lamps usually use an inductor coil as the ballast, which is possible for operation with the usual AC current.
 The inductor also serves to provide the high-voltage spike for start-up.
 During that phase, the gas discharge is electrically bypassed, causing a relatively large current to flow through the electrodes and the inductor.
 After a few seconds, the electric bypass is removed, and the sudden drop in current causes the inductor to produce the voltage spike which starts the discharge.
 In the steady state, the current is much lower than in the start-up phase, so that the heating of the electrodes is weak.
 The start-up process is controlled by a small starter (automatic starting switch), containing a small glow tube and a bimetallic switch.
 See Figure 1 for a typical electrical circuit.

 Instead of a simple inductor, a more sophisticated electronic circuit can be used as a ballast and for start-up.
-(Strictly, such electronics can in many cases not be called a ballast.)
 This can have several advantages:

 - The electronic device can be more compact, allowing its use in compact fluorescent lamps (see below).

 - Operation with a DC supply is possible with suitable electronics, whereas a simple inductor could not be used in that case.

 - The electronics can operate at a frequency which is much higher than that of the line voltage.
 This (combined with other details) allows for a higher power efficiency.
 Also, flicker is essentially eliminated.

 On the other hand, there are concerns related to electrosmog (see below).

 Dimming (reducing the brightness) is possible only with special electronic devices, which are not very widespread.
 Electronic dimmers made for incandescent lamps are not suitable for dimming fluorescent lamps.